karunakadam2003/Frameworks-Of-Gen-AI/README.md

 # Frameworks-Of-Gen-AI
-This repository contains the all the frameworks of GenAI_2024
+This repository contains easy implementation of all the frameworks of GenAI_2024